-Gestalt theory
+Gestalt therapy

 Gestalt therapy is highly efficient existential experimental psychotherapy.
-The process is based upon the relationship between the therapist and the patient and the experience in the current moment or as it is called in Gestalt theory - here and now.
+The process is based upon the relationship between the therapist and the patient and the experience in the current moment or as it is called in Gestalt theory - «Here And Now».
 Gestalt therapist has a little different role than traditional psychotherapist.
 Being only an assistant in the course of the treatment and having deep understanding of Gestalt perception, Gestalt therapist manages to obtain necessary result with full involvement of the patient looking for improvement.
 The mutual work of both parties forms the behavior which eliminates the problem.
 At first it happens within the frame of the group session, and then the same behavior is transferred to the usual environment of the individual.
 The main accent is not on words, but on direct experience of the person.

 Gestalt concept